Philippines men's national lacrosse team: World Championship debut and APLU admission

 As of 2018, the Philippines had not yet been admitted to the Asia-Pacific Lacrosse Union (APLU), which rendered them ineligible for the 2015 and 2017 ASPAC games.

 In July 2017, Carthage Senior High School coach Kirk Ventiquattro was appointed as head coach for the 2018 World Lacrosse Championship.
 Ventiquattro retained his coaching responsibilities at Carthage while taking on the national team role.
 The Philippines competed in the Grey Division alongside the Czech Republic and Belgium, finishing at the top of the group.
 They placed 10th overall in the tournament, losing only to host Israel and Germany in the later rounds.

 In February 2022, the Philippines became a full member of the APLU.

 Developments from 2023 onward

-The Philippines qualified for the 2023 World Lacrosse Championship under the guidance of returning head coach Kirk Ventiquattro.
+The Philippines qualified for the 2023 World Lacrosse Championship via the 2022 Asia Pacific Qualifier under the guidance of returning head coach Kirk Ventiquattro.
 The team initially finished in 15th place but was later demoted to 30th (last place) due to non-compliance with eligibility requirements.

+They took part at the 2026 Asia-Pacific Men's Lacrosse Championship finishing as silver medalists and qualifying for the 2027 World Lacrosse Championship.